 Once you have defined and refined your desired tone of voice, merge “What we sound like” and “What we want to sound like.”
 Check if you have conflicting ideas and unify them.

-Create a Brand Voice Chart
+Create a Brand Tone of Voice Chart

 Combine all voice characteristics into a single chart using the CMI template below, describe each of them in detail, and give examples of how you can achieve the specific voice.
 The critical part here is to illustrate what you should avoid.